 Is your silverware looking a bit dull these days?
 Try an ion exchange, a molecular reaction in which aluminum acts as a catalyst.
 All you have to do is line a pan with a sheet of aluminum foil, fill it with cold water, and add two teaspoons of salt.
 Drop your tarnished silverware into the solution, let it sit for two to three minutes, then rinse off and dry.
-Also try these other weird ways to clean silver.

 Keep silverware untarnished

 Store freshly cleaned silverware on top of a sheet of aluminum foil to deter tarnishing.
 For long-term storage of silverware, first tightly cover each piece in cellophane wrap—be sure to squeeze out as much air as possible—then wrap in foil and seal the ends.